Riley Dodge: Early life

 Riley Dodge was born on October 12, 1988.
-His father is head coach Todd Dodge and his mother is Elizabeth Neptune Dodge daughter of former Westlake Head Coach Ebbie Neptune.
+His father, Todd Dodge, is a former University of Texas quarterback and current head coach at Lovejoy High School in Lucas, Texas.
+His mother is Elizabeth Neptune Dodge daughter of former Westlake Head Coach Ebbie Neptune.

 High school career

 Dodge prepped at Carroll High School in Southlake, Texas, where he was coached by his father and later Hal Wasson.
-Dodge played behind the former Alabama Crimson Tide quarterback Greg McElroy.
-As a junior, Dodge gained 4,184 yards and 54 touchdowns passing, plus 1,119 yards and 13 scores rushing, in Todd Dodge's trademark no-huddle spread offense.
-His 54 TD passes tie fellow Southlake Carroll alumnus Chase Wasson for third all-time in Texas high school football history.
+During his freshman and sophomore seasons, Dodge played behind the former Alabama Crimson Tide quarterback Greg McElroy.
+As a junior, Dodge gained 4,184 yards and 54 touchdowns passing, plus 1,119 yards and 13 scores rushing in Todd Dodge's trademark no-huddle spread offense.
+His 54 TD passes tied fellow Southlake Carroll alumnus Chase Wasson for third all-time in Texas high school football history.
 Southlake Carroll won the 5A Texas state championship in 2006 with a 43–29 win over Austin Westlake.

 Playing for coach Wasson as a senior, Dodge threw for 3,445 yards and 39 touchdowns in 2007.
 Southlake Carroll lost to Abilene in the regional semifinals, ending a 58-game winning streak against Texas teams.

 College career

 Growing up as a Texas Longhorns fan, Dodge verbally committed to play for Mack Brown in February 2007.
 However, he later changed his mind, and eventually signed a letter of intent to play at University of North Texas for his father.
 While at North Texas, he played quarterback and later moved to wide receiver.
 In January 2010, he announced his intention to leave North Texas and enrolled at McNeese State University in Lake Charles where he had two years of eligibility left to play football.
-His father now is the head coach of Austin Westlake High School.
+His father retired from coaching after the 2021 football season.